RohanAntony/AngularLearning/README.md

 - Run `ng g c <component_name>` to create a new component under app directory.
 - Modify `html` file to define the template for the component and `css` for local stylesheets.
 - Every component needs to be defined with the below parameters as an object passed to the `@Component` decorator which decorates the export class definition.
-    - `selectors`: `(String)` defines the name of the selector that can be used by other elements to reference in templates
+    - `selector`: `(String)` defines the name of the selector that can be used by other elements to reference in templates
     - `templateUrl`: `(String)` defines the relative url of the template html file for the component
     - `styleUrls`: `(Array(String))` defines an array of stylesheets that needs to be loaded for the component template html file.
 - The exported class component should be imported and added to `@NgModule > declarations[]` array so that it is accessible across any components template file.